henrydatei/oboom-tools/README.md

 ### login.sh
 This script gives you a session-key (or token) generated from your account credentials.
 The session-key is required for all other api requests.
 The script uses your e-mail adress and a pbkdf2 hash of your password.
 Currently I'm not able to implement pbkdf2 in shell.
 To get the pbkdf2 hash of your password please an other program.
 I use [http://anandam.name/pbkdf2/](http://anandam.name/pbkdf2/) with 1000 iterations and 16 bytes for the key.
 The salt is your reversed password.

 Your username and the password hash is saved in a file named `account.txt`.
+The session-id is saved with a timestamp in `session.txt`.
+Other scripts use this to get the session-id automatically.
+Please note that your session-id is only 30 minutes valid.
+After that you have to run `login.sh` again to get a new session-id

 ### remote-upload.sh
 With this script you can remote-upload files to oboom.
 It's very useful if you have a rapitgator- (or other file hoster-) link that you want to download.
 "Upload" this link to oboom and oboom will download the file.
 After that you can download your files from oboom.